tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 Nothing in this section should be taken as a requirement for how `bdqffdq:Assertions` or `Responses` are to be presented to consumers of `Data Quality Report`s.
 Implementations MAY present the results of Tests in any form appropriate for their consumers.

-See the [Structure of a Response (non-normative)](../../bdqtest/index.md#31-structure-of-response-normative) section of the [BDQ Tests and Assertions](../../bdqtest/index.md) for further normative guidance on representing Responses as RDF or in data structures.
+See [3.1 Structure of a Response (normative)](../../bdqtest/index.md#31-structure-of-response-normative) in [BDQ Tests and Assertions](../../bdqtest/index.md) for further normative guidance on representing Responses as RDF or in data structures.

 ### 5.2 Framework Elements Not Included in BDQ Test Descriptions (normative)